torvalds/linux/Documentation/driver-api/dmaengine/dmatest.rst

     % cat /sys/module/dmatest/parameters/channel
     dma0chan2

-Another method of requesting channels is to request a channel with an empty string, Doing so will request all channels available to be tested:
+Aanalther method of requesting channels is to request a channel with an empty string, Doing so will request all channels available to be tested:

 Example::